Contractor reviewing project financing on a construction site

 Case Study: The Colorado GC Who Scaled with Stacking

-General contractor reviewing project financing at construction site
+General contractor reviewing project financing at a construction site

-A Denver general contractor had been bidding residential jobs for 8 years.
+A Denver general contractor had been bidding residential jobs for eight years.
 He wanted to move into commercial but couldn't bond jobs above $500K without more working capital and heavier equipment.

 His bank offered a $200K working capital line.
 That alone wouldn't move the needle.